Best daily deals

 Kaitlyn Cimino / Android Authority

 Additionally, the Series 9 features Apple’s latest watchOS 10 software with a revamped user interface, including reintroducing stackable widgets.
 The new OS also packs upgraded tools for cyclists, updates to the mindfulness app, and outdoor time tracking based on the device’s ambient light sensor.
 In general, the Cupertino-based ecosystem continues to expand its offering on both the health and fitness fronts.
-Considering the Pixel Watch 2 is incompatible with iPhones, the Apple Watch Series 9 is a no-brainer for those shoppers.
+The Pixel Watch 2 is incompatible with iPhones, so the Apple Watch Series 9 is a no-brainer for those shoppers.

 Apple Watch Series 9Apple Watch Series 9